 Mainstream Classes with ALA Class

-Students scoring from 3.1 to 4.9 may be placed in mainstream core classes with a period of English language development (ALA class).
+Students scoring from 3.5 to 4.9 are placed in mainstream core classes with a period of English language development (ALA class).
 The ALA class, taught by an ESL certified teacher, is designed to provide language learning support in the four domains with the inclusion of core content and vocabulary.
 Students remain in an ALA class until they have demonstrated fluency on the ACCESS test.
 There are a few exceptions made for students that are receiving additional literacy support by another course due to special circumstances like an IEP.

 Students who have demonstrated fluency on the ACCESS test are monitored as they attend mainstream classes.
 In cases where students are not succeeding, they may be placed in an ALA class or another class to provide additional support.

 Parent Communication and Outreach